adrn/adrn.github.io/content/2016-06-03-matplotlib-transparent-animation.md

 tried this on Mac).
 The key elements to doing this are to (1) make the Matplotlib figure background invisible, (2) save the video using a png codec (yes, the image format), and (3) to pass keyword arguments through the animation object to the individual Matplotlib `savefig` calls.
-I'll show a simple example below of a circle orbiting in a circle with a trail of points that fade out.
-First,
+I'll show a simple example below of a circle orbiting in a circle with a trail of points that fade out. *(Note: running this code requires installing [JSanimation](https://github.com/jakevdp/JSAnimation).)*
-imports:
+First, imports:

 {% notebook transparent-matplotlib-animation.ipynb cells[0:1] %}